By Euro Weekly News Media • 13 May 2011 • 13:14

-On April 8 last year, Local Police in
+On April 8 last year, Local Police in Murcia were doing a routine check when the man tried to escape at high speed.

 During the two kilometer chase, he passed through several red lights and conducted all kinds of evasive maneuvers including skidding on the curves and even making hand-brake turns.